yosvelquintero/yosvelquintero/README.md

 #### Skills

-- Proficiency in TypeScript, Nx, Angular, RxJS, NgRx, NestJS, and Appwrite
+- Proficient in JavaScript, TypeScript, Node.js, and various frameworks and libraries including Angular (RxJS, NgRx), React (React Native, Redux, Next.js), Vue (Vuex, Pinia, Nuxt.js), and NestJS (TypeORM, Mongoose).
+Experienced with MySQL, PostgreSQL, MongoDB, and SaaP platforms such as Appwrite and Supabase.
 - Strong understanding of software design patterns and principles
 - Experience with building and consuming APIs
 - Ability to write clean, efficient, and testable code